22fortisetliber/22fortisetliber.github.io/content/post/consistent-hashing.md

 ### 1. Hash ring
 Consistent Hashing is a distributed hashing scheme that operates independently of the number of servers or objects in a distributed hash table
 ![image](https://github.com/user-attachments/assets/791c8506-93c5-4327-bfd6-c4eac672d4d6)

+First, we select the hashing algorithm and sorted all hash result of all nodes into a list.
+When the request arrived, first, we calculate the hash results, then perform a search in the pre-computed list to find the node that responsible for handling the request.
+If the hash values of the request has exceeded the maximum values of list, we choose the smallest one.
+**Disadvantage:** The distribution of node is not balanced.
+Adding or removing nodes can cause a large of request should be re-assigned

+### 2. Virtual Nodes
+Common terms:
+.
+Real server: nodes, servers, shards
+.
+Virtual nodes: vnode, replicas, tokens

+Each real node corresponds to N virtual nodes.
+All virtual nodes are ramdomly distributed on the hash ring.
+After calculate the hash, we sequentially search for the nearest virtual nodes the query the real node represented by it.

+**Advantages:** Very good balance.

+**Disadvantages:** Requires storage of bidirectional relationships between all virtual nodes and nodes, requiring a large memory.

+### 3. Ketama
+Nginx and memcached also use this algorithm, essentially a hash ring algorithm with virtual nodes, although it’s unclear why it needs its own name.

+### 4. Spread-minimizing tokens

+### 5. Maglev Hashing